-Apart from our own Baobab circular route and few others at Madi a Thavha, hiking through local villages can also be arranged for those who like to experience culture in a more inter-active mode.
+Apart from our own three short routes at Madi a Thavha, hiking through local villages can be arranged for those who like to experience culture in a more inter-active mode.

 Part of Vhembe Biosphere reserve

-On the northern side of the Soutpansberg is arid boabab country whilst on the higher parts of the mountain you can find fynbos.
-The Soutpansberg boasts 30% of South Africa’s tree species, even though it covers barely 0.5% of our country’s surface area.
-Being home to 60% of South Africa’s birds, 40% of its mammals and 30% of its reptile species and 70% of the worlds spiders, the Soutpansberg is a region of national and international conservation importance as a high number of plant and wildlife species are found only here and nowhere else on the planet.
+On the northern side of the Soutpansberg is arid Boabab-tree country whilst on the higher parts of the mountain one can find patches of fynbos.
+The Vhembe region boasts 30% of South Africa’s tree species, even though it covers barely 0.5% of our country’s surface area.
+Being home to 60% of South Africa’s birds, 40% of its mammals and 30% of its reptile species and a staggering 70% of the world’s spiders, the Soutpansberg is a region of national and international conservation importance as a high number of plant and wildlife species are found only here and nowhere else on the planet.

 The myths and legends of the people of the North are woven into the mist-shrouded peaks and crags of these beautiful mountains

-The trees, the plants and animals, many endemic to the region – ancient ruins of a people long gone – a legacy of rock engravings to mark the passage of the San hunters and gatherers many centuries before, combine to create fascinating insight into an area and its people.
+For those explorers among us: the trees, the plants and animals, many endemic to the region, ancient ruins of a people long gone, a staggering legacy of rock engravings to mark the passage of the San hunters and gatherers many centuries before, all combine to create a fascinating insight into our area and its people.

 Rates for guided day walks in the Soutpansberg Mountains.
 It is also possible to do any of these walks without a tour guide.